with-tyler/CodePlugBuilder-AT878/README.md

 - **Python 3**: You need Python 3 installed on your computer.
 Download it from [python.org](https://www.python.org/downloads/) if you don't have it.
 (The program uses Python 3.13, but any Python 3 version should work.)
 - **No extra installations needed**: The program uses built-in Python features, so no additional libraries are required.
 - **A text editor or spreadsheet app**: For editing the CSV templates.
+- **CPS Version**: Currently based on CPS Version 3.06 and above channel creation.
+  - Some tweaks to the channel output may be necessary for import into older CPS versions.

 ## How to Run the Program